Open-Network-Insight/oni-ml/SPARKCONF.md

 clusters.
 Careful tuning of the Yarn cluster may be necessary before analyzing large amounts of data with oni-ml.

-For small data sets, perhaps a couple of hundreds of gigabytes of CSV data, default _Yarn_ configurations should be enough but if users try to analyze hundreds of gigabytes of data in parquet format it's probable that it don't work; _Yarn_ most likely will start killing containers or will terminate the application with Out Of Memory errors.
+For small data sets, perhaps a couple of hundreds of gigabytes of CSV data, default _Yarn_ configurations should be enough but if users try to analyze hundreds of gigabytes of data in parquet format it's pr/obable that it don't work; _Yarn_ most likely will start killing containers or will terminate the application with Out Of Memory errors.

 This document is not intended to explain in detail how to tune _Yarn_ but instead it provides some articles we used for this task: